-- Chronic Lowering of Groundwater Levels Representative monitoring wells from the existing network are used to directly monitor groundwater elevations in aquifers throughout the Basin. - Reduction of Groundwater in Storage All municipal production wells are included in the existing monitoring network and are used to monitor the extracted volume of groundwater in the Basin.
+• Chronic Lowering of Groundwater Levels - Representative monitoring wells from the existing network are used to directly monitor groundwater elevations in aquifers throughout the Basin.

+- Reduction of Groundwater in Storage All municipal production wells are included in the existing monitoring network and are used to monitor the extracted volume of groundwater in the Basin.
 Where small water systems and non-de-minimis users report their production data to Santa Cruz County, this information will be included in extraction calculations.
 Non-metered production will be estimated based on land use information and extrapolations as discussed in Section 2.1.3. - Seawater Intrusion The existing coastal monitoring wells are used as representative monitoring wells to monitor chloride concentrations and groundwater elevations relative to protective elevations designed to keep seawater offshore.
-Additionally, existing monitoring and production wells are used as representative monitoring wells to monitor chloride concentrations to directly monitor potential seawater intrusion.

-- Degraded Groundwater Quality Groundwater quality information from representative monitoring wells within the existing network are used to directly monitor groundwater quality. - Depletion of Interconnected Surface Water Groundwater elevations in representative shallow monitoring wells are used as a proxy to monitor impacts of groundwater management on depletion of interconnected surface water.
-Existing monitoring network stream flow gauges are also used in evaluation of surface water depletions. - Land Subsidence this sustainability indicator is not applicable as discussed in Section 3.8.
+Additionally, existing monitoring and production wells are used as representative monitoring wells to monitor chloride concentrations to directly monitor potential seawater intrusion. - Degraded Groundwater Quality Groundwater quality information from representative monitoring wells within the existing network are used to directly monitor groundwater quality. - Depletion of Interconnected Surface Water Groundwater elevations in representative shallow monitoring wells are used as a proxy to monitor impacts of groundwater management on depletion of interconnected surface water.
+Existing monitoring network stream flow gauges are also used to evaluate surface water depletion. - Land Subsidence this sustainability indicator is not applicable as discussed in Section 3.8.

-An important tool used in the development of the GSP is the Basin's integrated groundwatersurface water model (model).
+An important tool used in the development of the GSP is the Basin GSFLOW model (model).
 The model simulates a simplified version of how climate, geology, surface water, and groundwater interact regionally in a complex natural system.
 The model is calibrated to match known historic conditions and is used to predict future groundwater conditions based on Basin management strategies using the model's climate catalog and inputs related to groundwater demand.
 Model calibration relies on data collected from existing monitoring networks.
 Monitoring data will continue to be incorporated in to the model as the GSP is implemented and the groundwater model is improved with future data.
 In places where there are no measured data, the groundwater model can be used to simulate groundwater conditions until such time that monitoring features are established in these locations.
-Information from the groundwater model and monitoring networks provides a framework to understand regional water resources and their connection to groundwater pumping within the Basin.
+Model development reports and technical memoranda are included in Appendix 2-B through Appendix 2-I. Information from the model and the existing groundwater monitoring networks provides a framework to understand regional water resources and their connection to groundwater pumping within the Basin.